shayanpourvatan/HelloKotlin/README.md

 a = null // compilation error

 ```
-for nullable objects as you don't initialize them you MUST declare class type of object too.
+for nullable objects if you don't initialize them you MUST declare class type of object too.

 If you want to access the property on null value, that would not be safe, and the compiler reports an error: